akalinux/cisco_spark-perl/README.md

   make install
 ```

-## To run the unit tests with your test info
+## For more extensive unit testing

 If you want to test this object with your token
 ```